High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

-The next concept in Eq.~\eqref{eq:embedding} is the embedding factor $e(\mathcal{L},i,i^{\prime},g^{(n)})\in\{0,1,2,...\}$.
-It counts the number of sub-graph isomorphisms from the graph $g^{(n)}$ (with edge-multiplicities ignored) to the lattice $\mathcal{L}$ divided by the graphs' symmetry factor $s[g^{(n)}]\in \{1,2,...\}$ to avoid overcounting due to the unphysical vertex numbering.
+Having defined the graph $g^{(n)}$ as a lattice snippet, we next need to place it into the full lattice $\mathcal{L}$.
+This is done at the \emph{embedding} step, formally expressed in Eq.~\eqref{eq:embedding}.
+Here the embedding factor $e(\mathcal{L},i,i^{\prime},g^{(n)})\in\{0,1,2,...\}$ counts the number of sub-graph isomorphisms from the graph $g^{(n)}$ (with edge-multiplicities ignored) to the lattice $\mathcal{L}$ divided by the graphs' symmetry factor $s[g^{(n)}]\in \{1,2,...\}$ to avoid overcounting due to the arbitrary vertex numbering.
 The symmetry factor is the number of graph isomorphisms that keep the terminal vertices invariant and respect the edge-multiplicities, see the caption of Fig.~\ref{fig:GraphsG} for examples for $s[g^{(n)}]$.

-For the embedding $g^{(n)} \rightarrow \mathcal{L}$ we require $(i,i^{\prime})\rightarrow(j,j^{\prime})$ or $(i,i^{\prime})\rightarrow(j^{\prime},j)$.
-Here, the latter possibility, which allows us to avoid graphs connected to another one by an exchange of $j\leftrightarrow j^{\prime}$, is not counted if $g^{(n)}$ is mapped to itself under this operation.
+For the embedding $g^{(n)} \rightarrow \mathcal{L}$ we require the assignments $(i,i^{\prime})\rightarrow(j,j^{\prime})$ or $(i,i^{\prime})\rightarrow(j^{\prime},j)$ to match the positions of the external operators.
+Taking into account also the latter assignment $(i,i^{\prime})\rightarrow(j^{\prime},j)$ allows us to skip graphs which are connected to another graph in the list by an exchange of $j\leftrightarrow j^{\prime}$.
+This assignment is not counted if $g^{(n)}$ is mapped to itself under $j\leftrightarrow j^{\prime}$.
 As an example, embedding factors for a number of simple lattices are given in Tab.~\ref{tab:e}.
 For two- and in particular three-dimensional lattices the embedding step can be numerically demanding.
-To ensure efficiency, our numerical implementation \cite{bsbierski_Github_dyn-hte} builds on lattice generating functionalities provided in the Monte-Carlo software package \emph{SpinMC.jl} \cite{buessen_fbuessenspinmcjl_2025} and also relies on space-group symmetries for speed-up.
+To ensure efficiency, our numerical implementation \cite{Dyn-HTEsoftware_v1_0} builds on lattice generating functionalities provided in the software package \emph{SpinMC.jl} \cite{buessen_fbuessenspinmcjl_2025}, relies on space-group symmetries for speed-up and uses advanced graph-theoretical algorithms \cite{noauthor_graphsjl_nodate, cordella_subgraph_2004}.

 Note that only graphs $g^{(n)}$ with a single connected component provide a non-zero contribution to $c_{ii^\prime}^{(n)}(i\nu_m)$.
 Indeed, if there are multiple connected components, the total contribution will vanish in the course of the recursion involved in Eq.~\eqref{eq:c(n)_ii'(m)-rec}.
 Likewise, we skip graphs with (generalized) leaves, which are parts connected to the spline of the graph (the part with the terminal vertices) by a single edge.
 Such graphs would only contribute for finite field $h$ which we set to zero in the model \eqref{eq:H}.
 Similar considerations apply for vacuum graphs to be defined below.